flapjack/flapjack.io/source/docs/1.0/usage/USING.md

 ### Processor and Notifier

 In the beginning, there was Executive.
-This has been split into two separte components, *processor* and *notifier*.
+This has been split into two separate components, *processor* and *notifier*.

 Flapjack processor processes events from the *events* list in redis.
 It does a blocking read on redis so new events are picked off the events list and processed as soon as they created.